How Changes To The European S1 Scheme May Affect Your Expat Healthcare In France

 This leaves British expats in France and Spain, particularly, in a dilemma since these countries have the largest expat communities and they are facing the real prospect of having to pay for their own healthcare.

-There are two problems with this scenario; the first will see British expat pensioners having to pay much more for their healthcare in countries that have insurance-based healthcare systems, for instance in France.
+There are two problems with this scenario; the first will see British expat pensioners having to pay much more for their healthcare in countries that have insurance-based healthcare systems, for instance in France (our guide to medical insurance in France explains how the French system works in detail).

 For those expats who have pre-existing conditions, healthcare premiums will be very high and they will need to pay part of their treatment cost as well.